anushadatar/game-of-comparch/docs/Mathematical-Representations.md

 * *Von Neumann Neighborhoods* consider the neighbors of a cell to be the four cells orthogonal to it.
 * *Moore Neighborhoods* consider the neighbors of a cell to be the eight cells surrounding it.

-There are four major classes of cellular automata:
+And there are four major classes of cellular automata:
 * *Class 1* : All cells converge to the same value.
 * *Class 2* : Lattice converges to periodic patterns or constant structures.
 * *Class 3* : Lattice contains seemingly random formulations with very little structure.